 The ways of knowing and seeing are vastly different in a rhetorical education model.
 In describing rhetorical education, Schilb (1987) as cited in Glenn, et al. (2004), states:

-(Rhetorical learning) in its infancy seems to be a passive process focusing intensely on the thinking process.
+Rhetorical learning in its infancy seems to be a passive process focusing intensely on the thinking process.
 The embryo of rhetorical learning often involves sustained, even laborious confrontation with the intricacies of texts—with the word “texts” applying to so-called primary sources, other histories of rhetoric, and even the revisionary historian’s own discourse.
 As the historian tracks back and forth between the possible difference within texts and possible difference within the world outside them, with not even the historian’s own works exempt from such determined oscillations, a revisionary history of rhetoric may indeed seem more the demonstration of a way of reading than the churning out of a product. (p.57)

 Jill Swiencicki (2004) further describes the ways of knowing in rhetorical practice as thinking deeply about interesting themes among words and the contexts in which they are written.
 The rhetorician makes associations between these themes to encourage others to really look at what is happening in interactions between people and culture, and people and things, to emphasize, “differences, displacements, and disruptions” to further the direction of rhetoric education” (Schilb, 1987, p.
 57).